Working Girl: Casting

 Melanie Griffith read the screenplay for Working Girl over a year before the production began, and expressed interest in playing the role of Tess McGill.
-Approximately a year later, Mike Nichols agreed to direct the film after reading the screenplay while shooting his film Biloxi Blues in Alaska.
-Following Nichols' attachment, Griffith had a formal audition for the role.
+Approximately a year later, Mike Nichols agreed to direct the film after reading the screenplay while shooting his film Biloxi Blues in Arkansas.
+Following Nichols's attachment, Griffith had a formal audition for the role.
+Molly Ringwald auditioned but was deemed "too young."
 Nichols was so determined for Griffith to have the part that he threatened to drop out of the production if the studio, 20th Century Fox, would not hire her.

 Following the casting of Sigourney Weaver and Harrison Ford—both major stars at that point—the studio agreed to cast Griffith, as they felt Weaver and Ford's involvement gave them a higher chance of box-office success.

 Filming

 Principal photography of Working Girl began on February 16, 1988, in New York City.
 Many scenes were shot in the New Brighton section of Staten Island in New York City.
 One half-day of shooting to complete the skiing accident scene took place in New Jersey.
 Four different buildings portrayed the offices of Petty Marsh—1 State Street Plaza; the Midday Club, which served as the company's club room; the lobby of 7 World Trade Center (one of the buildings destroyed in the September 11 attacks); and the reading floor of the L. F. Rothschild Building.
 One Chase Manhattan Plaza was featured at the end of the film as the Trask Industries building.
 Filming completed on April 27, 1988, with the final sequence being shot on the Staten Island Ferry.

 Throughout the shoot, Griffith was in the midst of struggling with a years-long alcohol and cocaine addiction, which at times interfered with the shoot.
-"There were a lot of things that happened on Working Girl that I did that were not right,” Griffith recalled in 2019.
-"It was the late ‘80s.
+"There were a lot of things that happened on Working Girl that I did that were not right," Griffith recalled in 2019.
+"It was the late '80s.
 There was a lot going on party-wise in New York.
 There was a lot of cocaine.
 There was a lot of temptation."
 After Nichols realized that Griffith had arrived on set high on cocaine, the shoot was temporarily shut down for 24 hours.
 Griffith elaborated on the experience:

 Three weeks after filming was completed, Griffith entered a rehabilitation facility to receive treatment for her addiction.
 Ironically, according to the biography Mike Nichols: A Life, written by Mark Harris, Nichols had been battling a cocaine addiction of his own around the same time.